Avengers Academy: "Avengers vs. X-Men"

 During the 2012 "Avengers vs. X-Men" storyline, the Avengers bring the mutant children left behind by the X-Men following the battle on Utopia to the Avengers Academy to keep them from interfering in the war.
 Hercules organizes a sports competition between the Academy students and the mutants to ease tensions between the groups but after a while the mutants choose to exclude themselves.
 Meanwhile, Sebastian Shaw breaks out of the holding cell that Wolverine placed him in inside the Academy.
 Hercules, Tigra and Madison Jeffries try to stop Shaw, but are defeated.
 Meanwhile, X-23 tries to figure out whether she should align herself with her former friends from Utopia or her current friends at the Avengers Academy.
-After talking to Finesse, she witnesses the young mutants from Utopia (now joined by Ricochet, Wiz Kid and Hollow) confronting the Academy students.
+After talking to Finesse, she witnesses the young mutants from Utopia (now joined by Ricochet, Wiz Kid, and Hollow) confronting the Academy students.
 When Juston Seyfert and his Sentinel try to stop the young mutants, X-23 attacks the robot and forces it to retreat, deciding that the young mutants should not be deprived of their free will to leave the Academy if they want.
 Shaw then suddenly appears in front of the teenagers.
-Before a battle begins, X-23 and Finesse warn their friends that Shaw's body language indicates that he doesn't mean to hurt anyone, but to help the mutant children to escape.
-After both sides agree that the mutant children shouldn't be confined against their will, Tigra suggests to fake a fight in order to justify their escape in front of the cameras at the Academy.
+Before a battle begins, X-23 and Finesse warn their friends that Shaw's body language indicates that he does not mean to hurt anyone, but to help the mutant children to escape.
+After both sides agree that the mutant children should not be confined against their will, Tigra suggests to fake a fight in order to justify their escape in front of the cameras at the Academy.
 After the fake battle, Surge and Dust invite X-23 to join them, but she declines.
 The young mutants leave, except for Loa, who decides to stay at the Academy.